 How to Fight Dog Cancer and Depression

-One effective way is by building healthy self-esteem.
+One effective way is by building a healthy self-esteem.
 This is a sure-fire way to combat depression.
 When we feel down, accomplishing something concrete can often lift our spirits.
 It offers new evidence to our brains that we are good for something.

 So, how do you do it in dogs?
 It is actually really easy.
 Just have them do something that is a tiny bit challenging — for them — and then praise them like crazy.